canonical/snapd/HACKING.md

     cd ~/snapd
     sudo apt-get build-dep .

-Package build dependancies for other distributions can be found under the `packages\`directory.
+Package build dependencies for other distributions can be found under the `packages\`directory.

-Go module dependancies are automatically resolved at build time.
+Go module dependencies are automatically resolved at build time.

 ### Building (natively)